RetroDECK/ES-DE/USERGUIDE-DEV.md

 Any changes to custom collections (for example adding or removing a game) will be immediately written to the corresponding collection configuration file.

-Note that if you copy or migrate a collection from a previous version of EmulationStation or if you're setting up ES-DE on a new computer, even though you copy the files into the collections directory, they will not show up inside the application as you always need to enable the collections from the menu.
-ES-DE looks inside the es_settings.xml file during startup to see which collections should be enabled.
+If you copy or migrate a collection from a previous version of EmulationStation or if you're setting up ES-DE on a new computer, the collection will not be enabled by just copying its configuration file to the `~/.emulationstation/collections` directory.
+You always need to explicitly enable each collection via the menu.

 If you're migrating from a previous version of EmulationStation that has absolute paths in the collection files, these will be rewritten with the %ROMPATH% variable the first time you make a change to the collection.